@cyrus angry nerds in FOSS do the same thing about telemetry as angry nerds in Star Wars did about the sequels.

 Am I missing something here, or is my KDE journey dead before it's begun?

 Admin of Fosstodon.
 Part time geek, full time idiot.

-Opinions are my own.
+Opinions are my own...I think.

-Fosstodon is a Mastodon instance that is open to anyone who is interested in technology; particularly free & open source software.
+Fosstodon is an English speaking Mastodon instance that is open to anyone who is interested in technology; particularly free & open source software.